Rep. Carolyn Maloney's 30-year career ends in loss to Nadler - NewsBreak

 In other races Tuesday, another incumbent — first-term progressive Rep. Mondaire Jones — was on the verge of defeat, conceding his primary in a new district.
 Meanwhile, Rep. Sean Patrick Maloney, the chair of the House Democrats’ campaign arm, survived a primary challenge.
 He too faced an unexpected fight after redrawn political maps led to a scramble in the second-largest blue state in the country.

-There was an added degree of uncertainty to how New York's congressional primary contests would shake out.
+There was an added degree of uncertainty to how New York's congressional primary contests would shake out as voter turnout was expected to be low.
 It was the second primary election day in New York this summer after statewide and state assembly primaries were held two months ago.
 New York voters are not accustomed to casting primary ballots this late in the summer — and certainly not used to casting them twice — and many were finding their longtime district lines had shifted, adding to confusion.

 In Florida races, an incumbent Republican narrowly defeated a far-right provocateur.
 Meanwhile, U.S. Rep. Matt Gaetz, a conservative firebrand, won his primary with the specter of a federal investigation looming over him.